koenrane/KR-new-site/content/towards-a-new-impact-measure.md

 >
 > To be used inside an [advanced agent](https://arbital.com/p/advanced_agent/), an impact measure... must capture so much variance that there is _no_ clever strategy whereby an advanced agent can produce some special type of variance that evades the measure.

-If we have a safe impact measure, we may have arbitrarily-intelligent unaligned agents which do _small_ (bad) things instead of _big_ (bad) things.
+If we have a safe impact measure, we may have arbitrarily intelligent unaligned agents which do _small_ (bad) things instead of _big_ (bad) things.

 > [!note]
 > For the abridged experience, read up to ["Notation"](#notation), skip to ["Experimental Results"](#experimental-results), and then to ["Desiderata"](#desiderata).